 Reason Behind the Growth

-Rise of Middle Class
+Rise Of The Middle Class

 Based on the Bangladesh Bureau of Statistics, for a population of about 170 million in Bangladesh, the median age is 28 years, and 62% of the country’s population is under 35 years of age.
 The participation of women in the country’s labor force has also increased.
 According to the World Bank, the total labor force of Bangladesh in 2020 is more than 67 million, of which 36.4% are women.
 Based upon another report from Asian Development Bank, in 2016, the poverty rate of Bangladesh was 24.3%, which was reduced to 20.5% by 2019.
 In other words, the poverty rate has significantly decreased in the country whereas the number of the middle class has increased over the last ten years.
 According to a report by The Business Standard, there are currently more than 37 million middle-class people in Bangladesh, which is about 22% of the country’s total population.
 Due to the rapid growth of middle and affluent classes, the overall consumption of the country is increasing and as a result, the size of the economy is also getting bigger.
 All these have accelerated the overall GDP growth and assisted Bangladesh to move from being a Least Developed Country (LDC) to a developing country in the near future.